All Scholarship Policies

 - Should an appeal be granted, if in the third consecutive semester that a student does not attain the required cumulative grade point average (CGPA), the student will lose scholarship eligibility without the option to appeal.

 - For entering first time students in 4-year programs, the award will cover a maximum of 8 consecutive semesters.

 - For entering first time students enrolled in 5-year combined degree programs, the scholarship will cover a maximum of 10 consecutive semesters.
-Eligible 5-year dual degree programs include: Physician Assistant, Occupational Therapy, Nutrition and Dietetics, Biology/Anatomy, International Business and Accounting/International Business.
+Eligible 5-year dual degree programs include: Physician Assistant, Occupational Therapy, and Nutrition and Dietetics.

-- For entering first time students entering into the Career Discovery Program (CDP), the scholarship will be awarded for a maximum of 8 or 10 semesters, dependent upon the declared academic major.
+- For entering first time students entering into the Undecided program, the scholarship will be awarded for a maximum of 8 or 10 semesters, dependent upon the declared academic major.